Vindexus/mcgrules/onemoresong.md

 ## Grab Player Tokens
 Each player picks a token color and puts all tokens of that color in front of them.

+## Deal Player Quests
+Deal each player one random Fan Quest card.
+Put the remainding aside.

 ## Pick Your Setlist
-Each player draws 8 song cards then, without changing their order, chooses one:
+Each player draws 10 song cards and discards 2.

- - Keep all 8 cards
- - Discard their 4 left-most cards and draw 4 more
- - Discard their 4 right-most cards and draw 4 more

 ---